spycherf/TEDTalksLeadership/README.md

-# Exploring the Impact of Charismatic Leadership Tactics Used by TED Speakers
+# Exploring the Impact of Charismatic and Leader-Like Speakers on Their Audience

 *DM & ML semester project led by Prof. Michalis Vlachos, HEC Lausanne*